 Ernest Baynes was the closest thing New England, and the world for that matter, will ever get to a real-life Dr. Doolittle.
-All sorts of New England birds and animals--foxes, wolves, chickadees, bears and bison--were known to roam around and in and out of his house, “Sunset Ridge,” in Meriden, N.H.
+All sorts of New England birds and animals–foxes, wolves, chickadees, bears and bison–roamed around and in and out of his house, “Sunset Ridge,” in Meriden, N.H.

 While it might be a stretch to say that these animals would be extinct without his taking an interest, it’s no stretch to say no one did more to popularize their plight.

 Baynes was born in 1868 in Calcutta, India.
 His parents, John and Helen, were of English origin, and he was educated in English schools as a young boy.
-The family came to Bronx Park, N.Y., when he was 11, and he graduated as valedictorian of his high school class.
+At age 11, the family came to Bronx Park, N.Y., and he graduated as valedictorian of his high school class.
 He went on to attend the College of the City of New York.

 In college, Baynes excelled in athletics as a runner and a lacrosse player.
-He explored the law as a potential career, and for a time worked with his father, who invented celluloid film, in attempting to establish a business.
+He explored the law as a potential career.
+For a time he worked with his father, who invented celluloid film, in attempting to establish a business.

 But he soon settled on nature as his true calling.
 A bout of typhoid kept him out of the Spanish-American War, and his course was set.
-A short stint as a reporter for the New York Times had sharpened his writing, and he was soon regularly contributing articles on nature and animals to magazines and newspapers in the 1890s.
+A short stint as a reporter for the New York Times had sharpened his writing.
+Soon he regularly contributed articles on nature and animals to magazines and newspapers in the 1890s.

-With no formal education in science, Baynes was a natural at examining the natural world.
+With no formal education in science, Baynes had a natural ability to examine the natural world.
 Without the constraints of scholarly publishing, he became a wildlife showman through his articles and appearances.

-Austin Corbin, Jr., was by 1904 entrusted with running the park his father established, but he feared the expense of maintaining the buffalo herd would be unsustainable.
-When Baynes arrived in 1904, he was named conservator for the park and immediately began putting his skills to work.
+Austin Corbin, Jr., was by 1904 entrusted with running the park his father established.
+However he feared he couldn’t sustain the expense of maintaining the buffalo herd.
+When Baynes arrived in 1904, he was named conservator for the park.
+The then immediately began putting his skills to work.

 He authored a series of articles to begin raising public awareness about bison.
-In them he hinted that if the government were not to act, the Corbin buffaloes would not survive.
+In them he hinted that if the government did not act, the Corbin buffaloes would not survive.

-Baynes raised some bison to be tame, feeding the calves by hand with a bottle.
-He famously rode around the Corbin estate in a wagon pulled by two trained bison that operated like a team of oxen.
+Baynes tamed some bison, feeding the calves by hand with a bottle.
+He famously rode around the Corbin estate in a wagon pulled by two trained bison, just like a team of oxen.
 From time to time bison could even be found wandering inside Baynes’ house.

 This hand-rearing of wild animals was something Baynes did frequently.
 He raised fox, raccoon, and wolves.
-His attempts at raising a bear came to a bad end, however, when he was unable to teach the bear house manners, and could not be prevent it from raiding his pantry.
-The bear ended his days in the Bronx Zoo.
+His attempts at raising a bear came to a bad end, however, when he couldn’t teach the bear house manners.
+Baynes could not be prevent it from raiding his pantry.
+The bear then ended his days in the Bronx Zoo.

 Baynes used his animal-taming antics to build himself a following and reputation as a naturalist.
-Not unlike a modern day zookeeper visiting the Tonight Show with exotic animals in tow, Baynes developed a fan base for his lectures.
+Not unlike a modern day zookeeper visiting the Tonight Show with exotic animals, Baynes developed a fan base for his lectures.
 Later, he wrote books.
 And he used the fame to promote his conservation causes.

 When President Teddy Roosevelt visited Corbin Park in 1902 to go hunting, he had already shown an interest in the bison.
 Roosevelt’s long-standing interest in wildlife led him to establish the National Park System.
 So in 1904 when Baynes wrote him about plans to help increase the herds of buffalo in the American West, he had a ready-made supporter of the plan in the White House.

 The American Bison Society was formed, with Baynes as its founding secretary, and Roosevelt as honorary chairman.
-Soon, the association became the cause of the day, attracting support from the wealthy of that era.
+Soon, the association became the cause of the day, attracting support from wealthy philanthropists.
 It became the private-sector partner to the government’s efforts to preserve and increase the numbers of American bison.
 Baynes’ work paid off, and, within 15 years, the bison population had increased to 20,000.
 The recovery of the herds was underway.